skip to content

 Further important points

 If we change our privacy policy while this website remains active, we will post the new Privacy Policy on this website.
-This Privacy Policy was last updated on 31 January 2023.
+This Privacy Policy was last updated on 31 July 2025.

 We welcome your views about our website and our Privacy Policy.
-If you would like to contact us with your views, please write to us at No 1 Tanfield, Edinburgh, EH3 5DA.
+If you would like to contact us with your views, please contact us by filling in the form here or writing to the relevant office location.